Q: Has the U.S. Embassy thought about a plan to offer the vaccination to U.S. citizens?

 Q: If I am fully vaccinated, do I still have to get COVID-19 test before traveling to the United States?

-A: Regardless of vaccination status, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within three calendar days of travel.
+A: Regardless of vaccination status, all airline passengers to the United States ages two years and older must provide a negative COVID-19 viral test taken within one calendar day of travel.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Please see the CDC website for details and additional information.